Active vs passive pickups for acoustic guitar: Understanding the differences

 Our favorite passive pickup for acoustic guitar is the K&K Pure Pickup (above) which comes in three versions: (1) Pure Mini for steel string acoustic guitar, (2) Pure Classic for nylon string acoustic guitar, and (3) Pure 12-String for 12-string acoustic guitar.
 The K&K Pure Mini for acoustic guitar really brings out the natural tone of your guitar and we can't recommend it enough.

-What are Active Pickups?
+What are active pickups?

 Active pickups, on the other hand, require an external power source, usually in the form of a battery housed within the guitar.
 These pickups contain preamp circuitry that actively boosts and shapes the signal before it reaches the amplifier or sound system.
 This additional processing allows for greater control over the tone and volume of the guitar.